-This class is required for all Grade 10 students for the Class of 2023 and beyond.
-Students will study the foundations of American democracy and the origins of American government.
-This one-semester course provides students with a basic understanding of civic life, politics, and government, and a short history of government's foundation and development in this country.
-Emphasis is placed on the Constitution where students learn how power and responsibility are shared and limited by government, the impact American politics has on world affairs, the place of law in the American constitutional system, and which rights the American government guarantees its citizens.
-Students also examine the importance of civic participation in the American political system.
+This class satisfies the Civics requirement.
+Recommended to be taken in $10^{th}$ grade.
+Students will study the foundations of American democracy and the origins of the American government using selected Federalist Papers, The U.S. Constitution and landmark cases.
+This one-semester course provides students with an understanding of civic life, politics, and government; a history of the government's foundation and development of The United States.
+The review of our government's foundational documents provides emphasis on the Constitution and the role it plays in our daily lives and the lives of future generations as our foundational document.
+Students learn how power and responsibility are shared and limited by government, the impact American politics has on world affairs. the place of law in the American constitutional system, and which rights are enjoyed by our citizens.
+Students also examine the importance of civic participation in the American political system through a semester-long legislative process simulation.

-126 U.S. History Survey Grades 11, 12

-The U.S. History Survey course is intended to build upon the knowledge gained from the civics curriculum.
+126 U.S. History Survey Grades 11, 12 1 Credit The U.S. History Survey course is intended to build upon the knowledge gained from the civics curriculum.
 In addition, the course will cover the major social, economic, and political trends in the development of America.
 The course emphasizes historical connections as it begins with a discussion of factors leading to the American Civil War extending to the polarizing state of present-day America.
 Critical reading and thinking skills are exercised as students work with primary documents and engage in local historical sources.
 Students have regular practice with historical investigation, research, and writing while using technology and research tools to prepare them for college-level courses.
 The goal of the U.S. History Survey course is to help develop active and thoughtful citizens.

-128 Honors U.S. History Survey Grades 10, 11, 12

-Prerequisite: 85 or higher average in Honors World History, or 87 or higher average in World History.
+128 Honors U.S. History Survey Grades 10, 11, 12 1 Credit Prerequisite: 85 or higher average in Honors World History, or 87 or higher average in World History.
 The Honors U.S History Survey course will cover the same topics as the college prep sections but, will challenge students with an increased emphasis on independent learning.
 Students will be expected to read and take notes on their own while using class time to look at documents and information that support the initial book readings.
 Students taking this course should have not only an interest in history, but also have sound writing skills.
 The course places great emphasis on analytical thought that challenge students to make connections between various time periods.

-138 AP U.S. History Grade 11, 12 1 Credit
+138 AP U.S. History

+Grade 11, 12